VISIBLE LIGHT - REFLECTION and MIRRORS

 If the light is reflected from a very smooth 'shiny' surface we see a clear and coherent mirror image e.g. a silvered glass mirror, aluminium foil, even a shop window etc.

-If the surface is uneven (e.g. rough or matt), the light is scattered in all directions eg you don't see a mirror image looking at tissue paper or a sliced section of apple.
-You cannot get a clear reflection from a rough surface.
+If the surface is uneven (e.g. rough or matt), the light is scattered in all directions eg you don't see a clear mirror image looking at tissue paper or a sliced section of apple.

 The Uses of Mirrors (remember angle of reflection i always equals the angle of reflection r)